Last updated on October 29th, 2025 at 11:49 am

 Don’t forget to stick to the time frame you have set.
 If you feel like it could be difficult, ask someone close to you to keep your phone.

-4. Take time to notice more important things
+5. Take time to notice more important things

 Now that the blinds of social media have been put away, it’s time to put the spotlight on the truly important things in life that need your time and attention.

-So, for instance, you could take time to spend time with your loved ones.
-Or you could use this time to do some self-introspection because maybe social media has changed and warped your feeling of self-confidence.
+Or you could use this time to do some self-introspection because maybe social media has changed and warped your feelings of self-confidence.

 Whatever that may look like for you, take this as the perfect time to tune back to the good of your reality.

-5. Grow and learn new things
+6. Grow and learn new things

 Taking time away from social media can give you time to attend to more valuable things.
-For example, you could do some reading, journal, play a new sport, or learn that new skill.

 Conclusion